kyletolle/the-mechanism-collection/index.md

 The Fourth will show that the Earth is struggling to kill us.
 But part of it won't really make sense, right?
-If the world is so large, shouldn't it be strong enough to kill is quite easily, in an instant?
+If the world is so large, shouldn't it be strong enough to kill us quite easily - in an instant?
 Why does it use natural disasters which aren't effective enough to kill us all right away?
 In fact, most of the natural disasters are tame in terms of total life lost.
 I guess the earth does have limits.
 And it's trying to kill life over the entire